Karthik Sarma

-Karthik Sarma (born 1974/1975) is an Indian-American billionaire hedge fund manager.
-As of September 2022, his net worth was estimated at US$3.1 billion.
+Karthik Sarma (born 1974/1975) is an Indian billionaire hedge fund manager.
+As of June 2023, his net worth was estimated at US$2.9 billion.

 Sarma earned a bachelor's degree from the Indian Institute of Technology Madras, and a master's degree from Princeton University.

 Sarma worked as a consultant at McKinsey & Co for three years before joining Tiger Global Management, where he worked for five years.
-In 2006, he founded the hedge fund SRS Investment Management in 2006 and now manages $10 billion.
+In 2006, he founded the hedge fund SRS Investment Management and now manages $10 billion.
 SRS owns 43% of Avis Budget Group and Sarma is a director.

 In 2021, Sarma was one of eight hedge fund managers to earn over $1 billion, with $2 billion, mostly from a 5.5 times rise in the Avis share price.

 He lives in New York City.